brigand/react-mixin/README.md

 ## Should I use this?

-I can't think of a more elegant solution to mixins in es6 classes.
-If someone comes up with one, create an issue and I'll link to it here.

-In the future people will likely use [high order components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) instead of mixins, making this library obsolete.
+Avoid mixins if you can, but if you can't, this seems to be the best way to get them with es6 classes.

 Should you use es6 classes for react components?
-Based on the hacks required above, I'd probably avoid it.
-It's important that react makes it an option, and it's important to be able to use mixins with them, which is why this library exists.
+It seems to be the future with createClass becoming legacy.
+It's best if everyone uses one pattern for better or worse.

-`createClass` isn't going anywhere.
+That said, `createClass` isn't going anywhere in the near future.

 [1]: https://github.com/brigand/smart-mixin